supposedly/dialect-museum/README.md

 This is the same idea, just on the level of how different parts of speech behave rather than single sounds.

 1. I conjugate the verbs "we relaxed" and "we borrowed" as *rteħna*, *stʕerna*.
 Other Lebanese people might say *rtaħna*, *stʕarna* (or *staʕarna*).
-These changes hold across the entire class of verbs that each one of these two belongs to.
+This holds true across the entire class of verbs that each one of these two belongs to.
 2. For "I've brushed my teeth", I say *mfarše* for the verb.
 "I've brushed them" is *mfaršīhon*.
 Other Lebanese people will very commonly say *mfaršíyon* instead, but moreover some people flip the last vowel altogether: *mfarša* and something like *mfaršēhon*.
-This holds for any verb like this that ends in a vowel.
+This is true for any verb like this that ends in a vowel.

-Writing these changes out in prose is pretty tedious, but the fact that they're so regular across entire classes of words means they're very likely to be possible to represent programmatically.
-(Spoiler warning!)
+Writing these changes out in prose is pretty tedious, but the fact that they're so regular across entire classes of words means they're super ripe for being represented programmatically... somehow.
+(Spoiler!)

 ### Individual words
-Again, this one is much less easy to cater to in a project like this without having it hooked up to an actual dictionary.
+Again, this kind of variation is much less easy to cater to in a project like this without having it hooked up to an actual dictionary.
 For example, about half of Lebanon's dialects say "still" as *baʕd*, while the other half uses the stem *ʔessa*.
 Some people say "I mean" as something like *ʔaẓde*, while others will use a *ṣ* sound instead, and there basically aren't any other words that alternate between a Z sound and an S sound like this.

 ## How this project tackles that